VigilantLizard/FURSLists/README.md

 Low-level threats, but should still be watched out for such as users who have bypassed avatars, are in ERP groups, or have indirect connections with an NSFW account through similar usernames.
 - **[Bonfie3D](https://www.roblox.com/users/4946862186/profile):** User has many avatars that reference porn or are too suggestive for Roblox.
 - **[xXyeStar](https://www.roblox.com/users/3587246995/profile):** User has very suggestive avatars and refuses to do anything about it, even when confronted.
-- **[PawteoDerg](https://www.roblox.com/users/332864766/profile)/[PawyDergy](https://www.roblox.com/users/7443300298/profile):** User is known to be in vore groups and be involved in Roblox vore communities.
+- **[PawteoDerg](https://www.roblox.com/users/332864766/profile):** User is known to be in vore groups and be involved in Roblox vore communities.
 Also heavily linked with vore art on his off-platform accounts.
+- **[PawyDergy](https://www.roblox.com/users/7443300298/profile):** User is known to be in vore groups and be involved in Roblox vore communities.
+Also heavily linked with vore art on his off-platform accounts.
+Duplicate entry from PawteoDerg.
 - **[AkariTheFluff](https://www.roblox.com/users/57726317/profile):** User is widely known to engage in and create RR34 content.
 Wouldn't be an issue if it was lesser known or more distant from his Roblox identity.
 However, this isn't shown on his Roblox profile, so he's here instead of the warning list.
 - **[Tidalcyan](https://www.roblox.com/users/533219100/profile):** User is in Voyage Beyond Studios, a vore group.
 - **[Emily_Gamer12234](https://www.roblox.com/users/2043909836/profile):** User is in many vore groups and uses a bypassed avatar.